We offer a number of special services to assist clients and other interested parties with unique or unexpected legal needs.

 Contact: Howard P. Dwoskin, Director, Casualty Department

 When your unique insurance needs require specialized attention, Marshall Dennehey's insurance program management team is ready to assist.
 We provide litigation support and claims management for specialty insurance programs in the amusements/recreation, trucking, hospitality, and other industries.
-With 20 offices in six states and 500+ lawyers, we offer broad regional coverage and flexible technology systems to ensure consistent litigation handling.
+With 19 offices in seven states and 500 lawyers, we offer broad regional coverage and flexible technology systems to ensure consistent litigation handling.

 Our program management team works with brokers, third party administrators and corporate entities in every phase of litigation management.
 We ensure prompt acknowledgment of a claim, timely communication with insureds, assignment of the claim to the correct local office and the appropriate lawyer, formulation of a clearly defined resolution strategy, accurate estimates for loss and expenses, and timely compliance with all litigation guidelines.
 We also conduct regular internal file audits and program assessments.